lachlangill/EMnify-IoT-Explorer/documentation.md

 ## Manual Scan

-After pressing **BTN4** on the automatic test screen to reach the manual test screen, the network type can be selected by pressing **BTN2** to cycle between automatic, GSM, CAT-M1, and NB-IoT scan modes.
+After pressing **BTN4** on the automatic test screen to reach the manual test screen, the network type can be selected by pressing **BTN2** to cycle between Automatic, GSM, CAT-M1, and NB-IoT scan modes.
 Pressing **BTN3** will initiate the scan of the desired network type.
 After scanning for carriers that offer the desired network type, the results will be processed by the device and made available on the screen.
 Pressing **BTN2** will cycle between the scan results, and **BTN3** will cause the modem to connect to the currently selected carrier.